kaon1/kaonbytes/content/page/about/index.md

             icon: user
 ---
 ## Intro
-**As a Network Engineer**, I love to get hands-on and solve complex problems.
+**As a Network Engineer**, I like to get hands-on and solve complex problems.
 I've been able to combine my networking skills with my Master's in computer science to create automation tools and practices for my teams.

 I decided to start publishing content for a couple of reasons: